Quickstart

 Configure Claude Code permissions and sandboxing in under 5 minutes with this quickstart guide.
 You will learn how to choose the right permission mode, define allow/deny rules in settings.json, and enable protection against prompt injections.

-Claude Code permission security is a set of mechanisms - permission modes, allow/deny rules, and sandboxing - that protect your development environment against unauthorized executions. over 78% of incidents related to AI agents stem from misconfigured permissions.
+Claude Code permission security is a set of mechanisms - permission modes, allow/deny rules, and sandboxing - that protect your development environment against unauthorized executions. many incidents related to AI agents stem from misconfigured permissions.
 This guide lets you secure your installation in 5 concrete steps, without unnecessary theory.

 What are the prerequisites before configuring permissions?